bacontime/rpg/continents.md

 : Between the Catric and Specific Oceans lay a series of long, thin, steep mountain chains, which jut out of the sea like winding snakes.
 The largest of these ridges are the Hesh'al Chain, the continent of Calijo, and the Tail of Sonder, each of which is many thousands of miles in length.
 The most dramatic of the ridges is smaller (though still over 1000 miles in length), and is simply called "The Ridge".
 The Ridge looks like a sheer wall rising nearly a mile high out of the ocean.
 Its two sides are seperated by only a few miles, but are populated by entirely different sets of species.

 Limousin
 : Limousin is a variation on the same theme as the Ridges.
 It's a pair of impossibly long landmasses.
 One encircles the other.
-The landmasses of Limousin  much flatter than The Ridges, and can be fairly easily cross by explorers.
+The landmasses of Limousin  are much flatter than The Ridges, and can be fairly easily cross by explorers.
 Limousin is also notable for having an archipelago which looks oddly similar to the continent of Lewis, though not similar enough that coincidence can be entirely ruled out.

 Redland
 : The island of Redland is so named because the local ecosystem is dominated by plants with red chloroplasts instead of green.
 There are no major settlements on the island, as the soil isn't conducive to the growth of edible crops.
 But the island attracts the occasional botanist or tourist.